React — A JavaScript library for building user interfaces

 In any case, each task will describe in detail which component to use and what it should look like.

-As in the JS: DOM API course, part of the tests are based on snapshot testing, which means that it's important to use the layout exactly as specified in the assignment.
+As in the JS: DOM API course, part of the tests are based on snapshot testing.
+It is important to use the layout exactly as specified in the assignment.

-In addition, almost all the assignments are visualized, so you can (and should) make sure everything works in web access before you run the tests.
+In addition, almost all the assignments are visualized, so you can (and should) check that everything works in web access before you run the tests.

-Since React runs on the frontend, errors will also appear there.
-Remember to always keep the console open (e.g., in Chrome development tools) and read everything that is written there carefully.
-Most of the errors will be displayed there.
+Since React runs on the front end, errors will also appear there.
+Always keep the console open (e.g., in Chrome development tools) and carefully read everything there.
+It will show most of the errors.

 Also, don't forget to install React Developer Tools.
-This is a browser extension that gives you a very handy dashboard for analyzing what's going on with React in your application.
+It is a browser extension that gives you a handy dashboard for analyzing what's going on with React in your application.
 Start using it from the first lesson.

 The Hexlet support team or other students will answer you.